 As homeowners become more informed of the risks associated to higher than acceptable Radon levels in their homes and businesses, more and more Radon Mitigation Systems are being installed that successfully reduce the Radon levels in the inside air to a safe level.
 What many homeowners still do not realize is that Radon can also enter your home, and your body, through your home's water supply, often requiring a separate Radon Mitigation System capable of addressing this Radon issue before the water reaches your tap.

 While Radon in water certainly carries a risk due to ingestion, it has also been shown to contribute to the airborn Radon level within the home, as water is run for showers or to do the dishes.
 As a result, it is recommended that high Radon levels in water supplies, much like high Radon levels in indoor air, be addressed properly through installation of a Radon Mitigation System.
-The Federal EPA recommends that water supplies testing higher than 4,000 pCi/L of Radon have a Mitigation System installed.
+In a proposed rule, the Federal EPA has recommended that water supplies testing higher than 4,000 pCi/L of Radon have a Mitigation System installed.

 While a standard Radon Mitigation System designed to address Radon levels in indoor air essentially vents the Radon gas to the outside of the home (Above the roof line), Radon in water requires a system that reduces the Radon level in the water to an acceptable level prior to use.